 The Telehealth Advantage

-Many couples also find that being in their own space during sessions creates a different kind of comfort.
-There is something grounding about working on the relationship from within the environment where the relationship actually lives.
+All sessions are conducted via secure telehealth, available to adults anywhere in New Jersey.
+Virtual sessions remove one of the biggest barriers to consistent couples work — scheduling — so that demanding jobs, different commutes, or childcare responsibilities do not derail progress.
+Many couples also find that being in their own space creates a different kind of comfort: there is something grounding about working on the relationship from within the environment where it actually lives.

 Beginning the Process